Multi-Home Management for AI Platform

 Design

-I designed the complete multi-home experience, which required rethinking nearly every aspect of the smart home platform:
+Designing the multi-home experience required rethinking nearly every aspect of the smart home platform:

-• Home creation flow: End-to-end experience for setting up additional homes, including address selection (working with address team on location logic), device migration from existing homes, and integration with new device setup flows
+• Home creation flow: End-to-end experience for setting up additional homes, including address selection and device migration from existing homes

 • Subscription & eligibility: Built logic mapping to determine customer experience based on subscription status (required both platform subscription + multi-home add-on), designing each eligibility state